 Although enjoying the piers is free, be certain you have a fishing license if you cast a hook or net.
 A one-day saltwater license is $10 for state residents and $30 for out-of-staters.

 You don't need a license to catch some beautiful sunrise or sunset photographs from the piers.
 They are also great places for a walk during daylight hours.

 The Ocean Springs Fresh Market is open every Saturday, rain or shine, from 9 a.m. until 1 p.m.
 The produce offered comes from smaller growing operations in the region, and it's frequently possible you'll speak face-to-face with the person who cultivated the items you purchase.

-Even if you don't want to buy, the market makes a nice weekend diversion, and you're likely to strike up some interesting conversations with the vendors.
+The offerings change depending on the season and the weather, so, you'll never know what you'll find in the market.
+It makes a nice weekend diversion, and you're likely to strike up some interesting conversations with the vendors.